Customer area

 • ease of adoption for users

-• coverage of business processes (not only engineering)
+• coverage of business processes (not just engineering)

-An effective PLM must be truly usable in a real business environment, not just technically complete.
+An effective PLM must be truly usable within the company, not just complete from a technical standpoint.

-Solutions like SolidRules enable a progressive PLM adoption approach, starting from concrete needs without introducing unnecessary complexity.
+Solutions such as SolidRules enable a progressive PLM adoption, starting from concrete needs without introducing unnecessary complexity.

 The cost of a PLM system depends on several factors: